snikch/jquery.dirtyforms/README.md

 **:dirtylistening** will select all elements that has the listening class attached.
 This should be all forms that are currently listening for change.

+**:dirtyignored** will select all elements that are currently ignored by Dirty Forms.

 ## Helpers